PoonySpard/rpspy/README.md

 Files
 -------
 __init__.py
-    contains the same information as this readme rps.py
+    Contains the same information as this readme rps.py
-    primary module, contains RockPaperScissors and GameSequenceError classes constants.py
+    Primary module, contains RockPaperScissors and GameSequenceError classes constants.py
-    contains Moves constant Enum for rps.py playrps.py
+    Contains Moves constant Enum for rps.py playrps.py
-    execute as `__main__` to play Rock, Paper, Scissors in console.
+    Execute as `__main__` to play Rock, Paper, Scissors in console.
 customrps.py
-    contains a subclass, CustomRockPaperScissors, that allows initializing RockPaperScissors with kwargs to create a derivative game contains an example of CustomRockPaperScissors, RockPaperScissorsLizardSpock.
+    Contains a subclass, CustomRockPaperScissors, that allows initializing with kwargs to create a derivative game.
+    Contains an example of CustomRockPaperScissors, RockPaperScissorsLizardSpock.
         Execute as `__main__` to play Rock, Paper, Scissors, Lizard, Spock in console.
 ```